Hyperbolicity of the base of an admissible family of log canonical stable minimal models: Introduction

 The present article is organized as follows.
-In Section 2 we recall the theory of degeneration and prolongation of a variation of Hodge structure.
-In Section 3 we investigate the analytic prolongation of Viehweg-Zuo's sheaf (Theorem \ref{thm_VZ_prolongation}).
-Section 4 is the review of the basic notions and constructions of Birkar's moduli space of stable minimal models.
-Theorem \ref{thm_main_VZHiggs} is proved in \S \ref{section_VZHiggs_stable_family}.
-Section 5 is devoted to the proof of Theorem \ref{thm_main} and several consequences.
+In \S2 we recall the theory of degenerations and prolongations of a variation of Hodge structure.
+In \S3 we investigate the analytic prolongations of Viehweg-Zuo Higgs sheaves (Theorem \ref{thm_VZ_prolongation}). \S4 is the review of the basic notions and constructions of Birkar's moduli space of stable minimal models.
+Theorem \ref{thm_main_VZHiggs} is proved in \S \ref{section_VZHiggs_stable_family}. \S5 is devoted to the proof of Theorem \ref{thm_main} and several consequences.

-{\bf Acknowledge:} Both authors would like to thank Ariyan Javanpeykar for pointing out an error in the first version.